overwindows/AgentSocietyChallenge/README.md

 Welcome to the **WWW'25 AgentSociety Challenge**!
 This repository provides the tools and framework needed to participate in a competition that focuses on building **LLM Agents** for **user behavior simulation** and **recommendation systems** based on open source datasets.

-Participants are tasked with developing intelligent agents that interact with a simulated environment and perform specific tasks in two competition tracks:
+Participants are tasked with developing intelligent agents that interact with a simulated environment and perform specific tasks in the **Recommendation Track**: Agents generate recommendations based on provided contextual data.
-1. **User Behavior Simulation Track**: Agents simulate user behavior, including generating reviews and ratings.
-2. **Recommendation Track**: Agents generate recommendations based on provided contextual data.

 This repository includes:
 - The core library `websocietysimulator` for environment simulation.